Updated: Dec 23, 2021

 In the business of web and graphic design, there are lots of steps to completing a job.
 There are many places the project can go wrong.
-There’s a lot of possibility that the customer can be displeased.
+There’s a lot of possibilities that the customer can be displeased.
 When you’re dealing with someone’s identity, a lot is at stake and you have to make sure the job is done perfectly.

 I spent a lot of time on my systems and processes.
 I wrote out training manuals, scripts for customer service, and invested in making sure my team knew how to complete jobs.